Principles of Membership

 - Members are free to terminate their membership at any time.

-Personal data, including but not limited to names, email addresses, job titles and employer details will be collected from prospective members by the Network for the purpose of contacting members with relevant information about events and the administration of their membership.
+Personal data, including but not limited to names, email addresses, job titles and employer details will be collected from prospective members by the Network for the purpose of contacting members with relevant information about events and the administration of their membership, by officials of the Network including appointed Country Leads.
 Basic information such as name, organisation and job title may also be shared with other members of the Network with implied consent from each member, but will not be publicly accessible.
 Members will have the option to share contact details with the wider group.

 All individuals have the right to be informed about the collection and use of their personal data.
 Members will be informed of the purposes for processing their personal data by the Network, our retention periods for that personal data, and a commitment that their personal data (with the exception of name, organisation and job title) will not be shared without consent.
 If you do not want your name, organisation and job title to appear on the list of members, please inform the founders and all of your personal data will remain confidential.